Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Introduction

 Nevertheless, non-smoothness in practical problems appears in a structured manner.
-In particular, low-complexity regularization is governed by the low-dimensional activity of constraint sets associated to the optimal solution $\xmin$ which, under some assumptions, are stable under minor perturbations.
-This activity often reveals some hidden smoothness, as it usually defines a set that is a smooth manifold $\manif$ containing $\xmin$, i.e., the problem restricted to $\manif$ is smooth.
-Fortunately, under some assumptions, this activity is identified by the algorithm in \eqref{eq:prox:grad} in a finite number of iterations \cite{LFP14, LFP17}.
+In particular, low-complexity regularization is governed by the low-dimensional activity of the constraint sets associated to the optimal solution $\xmin$ which, under some assumptions, are stable under minor perturbations.
+This activity often reveals some hidden smoothness, as it usually defines a set that is a smooth manifold $\manif$ containing $\xmin$, that is, the problem restricted to $\manif$ is smooth.
+Fortunately, under some assumptions, this activity is identified by PGD in a finite number of iterations \cite{LFP14, LFP17}.
 That is, the sequence generated by the algorithm eventually lies in $\manif$.
 This is exactly the starting point for the research in this paper on various theoretical and computational aspects of AD for such algorithms.
-The key to enjoy this property is provided by the choice of partly-smooth functions \cite{Lew02}.
-As an example, we consider the Lasso problem \cite{Tib96}

-Solving this problem yields a sparse solution for large enough $\lambda$, a simple but illustrative example of a low-complexity regularizer.
+The key to enjoy this property is provided by the choice of partly-smooth functions\cite{Lew02}.
+As an example, we consider the Lasso problem (see Equation~\ref{prob:lasso}) \cite{Tib96}.
+Solving this problem yields a sparse solution for large enough regularization parameter $\lambda$, a simple but illustrative example of a low-complexity regularizer.
 The activity in this case is the support of $\xmin$ given by $\supp {\x^*} \coloneqq \{ i : x^*_i \neq 0 \} $.
-It remains fixed if we change $\lambda$ slightly and consider the variation in $\xmin (\lambda)$ and is identified by forward--backward splitting algorithms \cite{LFP14, LFP17} such as PGD in a finite number of iterations.
+It remains fixed if we change $\lambda$ slightly and is identified by forward--backward splitting algorithms \cite{LFP14, LFP17} such as PGD in a finite number of iterations.
 This simple idea is lifted to a broad theoretical and computational grounding with the framework of partly smooth functions.
-This powerful framework gives a more general Implicit Function Theorem for \eqref{prob:min} that is applicable in some non-smooth scenarios, i.e., when $g$ and hence $F$ is partly smooth (see Theorem~\ref{thm:IFT}).
-This not only facilitates ID but also paves way for AD since the update step of PGD is also an optimization problem of the form \eqref{eq:prox:grad} with partly smooth objective (see Section~\ref{sec:AD} for more detail).
+This powerful framework gives a more general Implicit Function Theorem for \eqref{prob:min} that is applicable in some non-smooth scenarios, that is, when $g$ and hence $F$ is partly smooth (see Theorem~\ref{thm:IFT}).
+This not only facilitates ID but also paves way for AD since the update step of PGD is also an optimization problem of the form \eqref{eq:prox:grad} with partly smooth objective (see Section~\ref{ssec:PDM:AD} for more detail).